Amos Pizzey: Music career

-Advertising career

-In 2005, Pizzey was asked by the CEO of advertising agency Saatchi & Saatchi to serve as the founder and creative director of GUM (Global Urban Media) at the agency.
-GUM was one of the first branded content companies inside an international advertising agency connecting the youth market with global brands and entertainment Icons.
-During his three-year tenure, Pizzey worked with corporations Procter & Gamble, Atlantic Records, Diageo and Microsoft and was responsible for developing numerous multi-platform brand campaigns as well as brokering entertainment and advertising deals.

 Talenthouse

 In 2009 he relocated to the California where he founded Talenthouse, described as ‘The World's Open Source Creative Department’, which was initially located in Palo Alto before moving to Los Angeles.
 Talenthouse is a computing platform that hosts open source creative briefs that generate creative content at scale for its clients while providing opportunities for creators.
 Campaigns have involved artists including U2, Paul McCartney, Tom Ford, Dolce and Gabbana, Luc Besson, Naomi Campbell, Lady Gaga and Dr. Dre and for marketers such as Adidas, Intel, Airbnb, Vice Media, Macy’s, Time Inc, Universal Music Group, Fox Films, Warner Bros and Microsoft.

 As Founder, Creative Director and Board Member, Pizzey helped broker partnerships with brands and artists and raise $30 million in funding.
-Pizzey left Talenthouse in 2016.

 Personal life

-Pizzey is married to British radio and television presenter Lisa l'Anson; they live in Los Angeles, and have two children.
+Pizzey is married to British radio and television presenter Lisa l'Anson; they live in Los Angeles and have a daughter.